 1st Commando Regiment

-The regimental badge features a silver world war two era Australian fighting knife surmounted by a gold boomerang and engraved with the regimental motto ‘Strike Swiftly’.
+The 1st Commando Regiment badge features a silver World War II-era Australian fighting knife and a gold boomerang engraved with the regimental motto of ‘Strike Swiftly’.